transferable-samplers/transferable-samplers/docs/design.md

 samples_dict, diagnostics = sampler.sample(source_energy, target_energy)
 ```

-`samples_dict` maps names (e.g. `"resampled"`, `"smc"`) to `SamplesData` instances. `diagnostics` is sampler-specific output (e.g. SMC particle trajectory) or `None`.
+`samples_dict` maps names (e.g. `"resampled"`, `"smc"`) to `SamplesData` instances (as expected by the evaluator). `diagnostics` is sampler-specific output (e.g. SMC particle trajectory) or `None`.

-?> Samplers own DDP coordination.
-Particles must be gathered between devices for resampling, and resharded to devices in the case of SMC.
+?> Samplers own DDP coordination, as particles must be gathered between devices for resampling, and resharded to devices in the case of SMC.

 The two concrete samplers: